phamao/Project/README.md

 ## Usage

 If you are going to collect a new set of data, it is highly recommended that you delete `known_songs.txt`, as the file is meant for subsequent runs to keep track of what songs have been searched already.
 You should also delete all files in the `lyrics/` directory.
-You should also delete `all_tokens.txt`, as `all_lyrics.sh` appends to the file.

 ## Authors